usanco984/sephora-skincare-text-mining/README.md

 ## Future Improvements
 If this project were extended further, the following improvements would be valuable:

-- compare results across additional text mining tools
+- Compare results across additional text mining tools
-- apply transformer-based NLP models such as BERT
+- Apply transformer-based NLP models such as BERT
-- build custom dictionaries and domain-specific stopword lists
+- Build custom dictionaries and domain-specific stopword lists
-- analyze sentiment patterns within each cluster
+- Analyze sentiment patterns within each cluster
-- work with more raw and complex datasets
+- Work with more raw and complex datasets
-- connect text mining results more directly to practical business decisions
+- Connect text mining results more directly to practical business decisions

 ---